Chapter II: Physical concepts

 2.5 - Bidirectional reflection

 So far we have seen that the visual perception of colour is related to the differential absorption/reflection of radiation by an object in the different regions of the electromagnetic spectrum.
 But why do we perceive different intensities of light?
-What physical explanation is behind the creation of patterns of lightness and darkness?
+What is the physical explanation for the creation of patterns of light and dark?

 Figure 2.11: Sun glint over the east Mediterranean on 8 May 2016 at 07:49 UTC